gantsign/development-environment/docs/_docs/getting-started.md

 Windows password).
 This password will be used to secure access to saved passwords in your browser, SSH key passwords and Git credentials etc.

+The password needs to be at least 16 characters long and you cannot repeat the same character more than 3 times in a row.
+Prefer long easy to remember phrases over difficult to remember random passwords.

 **Important:** you need to complete this procedure before you stop/reload the VM.